prrerrna/SukoonVerse/README.md

 - 404s on client routes: ensure SPA fallback in backend is active (already configured).
 - CORS errors: set `ALLOWED_ORIGINS` to your Cloud Run URL and custom domain.
 - 401 on auth endpoints: ensure Firebase Web SDK uses the correct web keys, and Cloud Run has Firebase Admin permissions.
+- “Auth not configured” in UI: your Vite Firebase envs were not available at build time.
+Use step 5.